 - Lower your interest rate

 - Increase your credit limit

 There's no guarantee the card issuer will honor your request.
 However, there's also no harm in asking.

 8. Bad Advice: Credit Cards Make You Go Into Debt

 Credit cards do not automatically lead to debt.
 In fact, the best way to manage a credit card is to pay off your balance every month.
 If you follow this rule of thumb, you can earn better credit scores and save money while taking advantage of some great credit card benefits.

-Remember, a credit card is merely a plastic tool.
-You have all of the power to decide how you will use it.
+Remember, a credit card is merely a tool.
+You have the power to decide how you will use it.